 A participant to whom an incentive stock option which qualifies under section 422 of the Internal Revenue Code is granted will generally recognize no income at the time of grant or at the time of exercise, and we will not be entitled to a deduction.
 However, upon the exercise of an incentive stock option, the excess of the fair market value of the class A common stock over the exercise price thereof may result in the participant being subject to an alternative minimum tax under applicable provisions of the Code.
 In order to obtain incentive stock option treatment for federal income tax purposes, the participant (i) must be our employee or an employee of any parent or subsidiary, or any of their respective affiliates continuously from the date of grant until any termination of employment and (ii) in the event of such a termination, must generally exercise an incentive stock option within three months after such termination.
 When a participant sells the class A common stock received upon exercise of an incentive stock option more than one year after exercise and more than two years after the date of grant of such incentive stock option, he or she will normally recognize long-term capital gain or loss equal to the difference, if any, between the sale price of such shares at such time and the exercise price.
-If the participant disposes of such shares before such period's end the participant will recognize ordinary compensation income equal to the lesser of (i) the difference, if any, between the fair market value of such shares on the date of exercise and the exercise price, and (ii) the difference, if any, between the sale price and the exercise price and the exercise price and the exercise price.
+If the participant disposes of such shares before such period's end the participant will recognize ordinary compensation income equal to the lesser of (i) the difference, if any, between the fair market value of such shares on the date of exercise and the exercise price, and (ii) the difference, if any, between the fair market value of such shares on the date of exercise and the exercise price, and (ii) the difference, if any, between the sale price of such shares on the date of exercise and the exercise price, and (ii) the difference, if any, between the sale price and the exercise price.
 Any other gain or loss on such sale (in addition to the ordinary income mentioned above), will normally be capital gain or loss.
 The tax basis of such shares to the participant, for purposes of computing such other gain or loss, should be equal to the exercise price paid (plus the amount includable in his gross income as compensation, if any).